dzuk-mutant/Helium/readme.md

-# Thorium
+# Helium

-Thorium is an experimental, small [Stylus]() framework designed for immersive, responsive interfaces that maximise the use of screen space, cutting frustrating CSS tendencies as much as by enforcing that everything remains predictable *and* totally flexible.
+Helium is an experimental, small [Stylus]() framework designed for immersive, responsive interfaces that maximise the use of screen space, cutting frustrating CSS tendencies as much as by enforcing that everything remains predictable *and* totally flexible.

-Thorium is mostly just an array of prebuilt pieces and a variety of specific overrides to flatten out certain CSS behaviours.
+Helium is mostly just an array of prebuilt pieces and a variety of specific overrides to flatten out certain CSS behaviours.
 It also encourages a hearty use of Flexbox.

-To keep compiled CSS sizes down and because flexbox is a given, Thorium intentionally doesn't support browsers from more than 5 years ago (as a general rule, some are much sooner).
+To keep compiled CSS sizes down and because flexbox is a given, Helium intentionally doesn't support browsers from more than 5 years ago (as a general rule, some are much sooner).
 If you want something more backwards compatible, looking for another CSS framework would probably be better for you.

 This is also a personal project and isn't necessarily structured in the best way or totally stable.
 So be careful about that.

 ----

-## Thorium in action
+## Helium in action

 - [Pineapple](https://github.com/dzuk-mutant/pineapple)
 - [Mutant Standard's website](https://mutant.tech)